 Fireflies, our current artist-in-residence project (2015-2018), is for teenagers in hospital transitioning to adult care.
-The project investigates how the arts can support transition by promoting independence, decision making skills, communication skills and improved self-esteem.
-Artist Rachel Tynan and Siobhán Clancy encourage the teenagers to take control of the creative process, working with them as equals to develop new work that focuses on the teenagers’ interests rather than on their illness.
+The project investigates how the arts can support transition by promoting independence, decision-making skills, communication skills and improved self-esteem.
+Artists Rachel Tynan and Siobhán Clancy encourage the teenagers to take control of the creative process, working with them as equals to develop new work that focuses on the teenagers’ interests rather than on their illness.

 Phase 1 took place in Temple Street Children’s University Hospital, Dublin, between February and June 2016 and acted as a research and development phase where the artist and teenagers began to explore the theme of transition, supported by the hospital’s Play Department.

 Cloudlands is an arts and technology project designed for young people aged 12-18 who have to spend long periods of time in hospital, often in wards with much younger children and with little in the way of creative stimulation.
 Taking place from 2012-2015, artists in residence collaborated with teenagers over a nine-month period each year developing new artworks based on their ideas, interests and experiences.
 The project took place in Temple Street Children’s University Hospital, Dublin, Cork University Hospital and University Hospital Galway.